sapirMal/sapirMal/README.md

 - 🌱 I’m currently learning **React, Redux and Python**

-- 👨‍💻 All of my projects are available at [https://sapir14293.journoportfolio.com/](https://sapir14293.journoportfolio.com/)
+- 👨‍💻 All of my react projects are available at [my portfolio](https://sapir14293.journoportfolio.com/)

 <h3 align="left">Languages and Tools:</h3>